Part of Western Governors University

 WGU founded WGU Advancement in 2018 as its official fundraising arm dedicated to attracting, allocating, and putting dollars to work so more students have access to an affordable, quality education.
 WGU Advancement’s operation is the next step in WGU’s ever-growing obsession with students’ success, and a way for the increasing number of WGU graduates, donors, and partners to pay it forward.

 Thank you for your generous support!
 You can donate to the Fellow Night Owl Scholarship by texting “WGUGrad” to 41-444 or by visiting this link.

-Yes, students will need to send an email to the email@example.com with the family member's full name, relationship to the student, and foreign address.
-Once provided, the records department will prepare documents on the official letter containing information about the commencement and student's earned degree.
-These prepared letters will then be sent to the student, so they may forward them on to the correct parties.
+Yes, students may send an email to email@example.com with the family member's full name, relationship to the student, and foreign address.
+Once provided, the Records Department will prepare documents containing information about the commencement and student's earned degree.
+These prepared letters will then be sent to the student to forward them to the correct parties.
 It may take 5-10 business days for the letters to be mailed to the student.

 Note: These graduate name books will not be distributed at commencement.
 The graduate name book will be published on the WGU Alumni Community website.

 No, the records department compiles the list of graduate names from processed graduation applications for the graduate name book.